 About Lab Delta

-Stemming from a partnership between Alternatives and University of Montreal, Lab-Delta (Digital Rights and Alternative Technologies Lab) is a research and action lab whose main objective is to produce research and tools at the intersection of technology, activism, and critical thinking.
+The result of a partnership between Alternatives and the University of Montreal, the Laboratory on Online Rights and Alternative Technologies (Lab-Delta) is a research and action laboratory whose main objective is to produce research and tools at the intersection of technology, political activism, and critical thinking.

 Team